-The MD&A is a narrative explanation, through the eyes of the management of Critical Elements, of how the Company performed during the year ended August 31, 2022, and of the Company's financial condition and future perspectives or opportunities.
-This discussion and analysis supplements, but does not form part of, the audited financial statements for the year ended August 31, 2022.
-It reports on the Company's performance for the year ended August 31, 2022, and should therefore be read in conjunction with the audited financial statements as at August 31, 2022 and the notes thereto.
-This review was prepared by management with information available as at the date of the MD&A.
+The MD&A is a narrative explanation, through the eyes of the management of Critical Elements, of how the Company performed during the three-month period ended November 30, 2022, and of the Company financial condition and future prospects.
+This discussion and analysis complements the unaudited condensed interim financial statements for the three-month period ended November 30, 2022 but does not form part of them.